AxonIQ/bike-rental-workshop/README.md

   Store the bike ID as process state (simply a member field, which will be used later).

-  Associated the payment reference with the saga instance using:
+  Associated the rental reference with the saga instance using, as this will be need to correlate the payment event later:

         SagaLifecycle.associateWith("paymentReference", event.rentalReference());